Viewing the message boards in:

 But that doesn't change the fact that for the vast majority of people**, a small eating window will make no noticeable difference compared to eating the same calories in some other pattern.

-Nor does it change the fact that you strongly disagreed with a post that was actually consistent with what you yourself were claiming.
+Nor does it change the fact that you strongly disagreed with a post that was actually consistent with what you yourself were claiming. :smile:

-** Nice attempt at backtracking with the addition of the "single digit body fat" qualification. :drinker:
+** Nice attempt at backtracking with the addition of the "single digit body fat" qualification. :drinker: :smiley:

-Is that notpeachyfuzzle wrote: »
+Is that not

-What not just what i said0 -
+What not just what i said :)

 100% drop calories.
 Why waste energy on "cardio" when you can pump iron instead?
 I'm 46 and dropped 40 lbs and 8 inches off my waste in 18 months by lifting heavy compound movements 4 days a week, NO CARDIO AT ALL, and just eating at a slight caloric deficit, with plenty of fat and protein.
 I think cardio is woefully overrated, unless you are just using it for basic conditioning or specifically for a sport.
 But for body composition?
 It sucks.
 Lift weights and eat a bit less.

 I lost 80 in 8 months doing nothing but cardio.
 And in the 10 months since (equally your 18 months) I have lifted heavy and did cardio to get to a 6' tall, 180lb, and 10-12% bf, dropped 11" from my waist all while eating 3500 cals a day.
 I'd say my body composition is pretty solid and only getting better.
-Just sayin'.0 -
+Just sayin'.

-CharlieRuns7225 wrote: »
+mtvstaff wrote: »

 I understand what calculator you used, can you explain what is in the calculation of 1983 calories ?

-CharlieRuns7225 wrote: »
+999tigger wrote: »

 You do realise Charlieruns is 100% correct above and your understanding is fundamentally flawed.
 How can you be so confused about such a simple concept?